Form 8027: Your Complete Guide to Reporting Tip Income

 Allocated tips should go in box 8 of each employee’s W-2.

 If getting employees to report tip income properly is an ongoing struggle, the IRS offers a Tip Rate Determination & Education Program.
-The program can help you implement better processes for tip reporting and educate employees on their tip reporting responsibilities.
-You can learn more about this program in IRS Publication 3144 or email TIP.Program@IRS.gov to request more information.
+Your employees’ tip income reporting and education about their tip reporting responsibilities can be greatly improved through this program.
+Learn more in IRS Publication 3144 or email TIP.Program@IRS.gov to request more information.

 Signature and Date